sarahfossheim/ethicaldesign.guide/submit.md

 ## Suggesting a resource through GitHub issues

-The easiest way to suggest a new resource is by [creating an issue](https://github.com/sarahfossheim/ethicaldesign.guide/issues/new) on GitHub and adding the `resource` label.
+The easiest way to suggest a new resource is by [creating an issue](https://github.com/sarahfossheim/ethicaldesign.guide/issues/new) on GitHub and adding `[resource]` to the start of the title.
 The title should be the title of the resource, and the description should at least contain a link, and optional context.

 ## Alternative: Submitting a resource by creating a pull request